kan-codes/cheatsheet/en/Laravel/Artisan.md

 // Create a new package workbench php artisan workbench

-// Publish a package's assets to the public directory php artisan asset:publish [--bench[="vendor/package"]] [--path[="..."]] [package]
+// Publish a packages assets to the public directory php artisan asset:publish [--bench[="vendor/package"]] [--path[="..."]] [package]
 // Create a migration for the password reminders table php artisan auth:reminders-table